Richard Stone (lutenist)

 Richard Stone is an American lutenist, music director, educator and music editor.
-He performs on lute and theorbo as a soloist and accompanist; he and Gwyn Roberts co-founded and co-direct Tempesta di Mare, The Philadelphia Baroque Orchestra; his musical editions are published by AR Editions and Prima la Musica; and he lectures and teaches lute, theorbo, continuo and performance practice for singers and instrumentalists at the Peabody Conservatory of The Johns Hopkins University.
+He performs on lute and theorbo as a soloist and accompanist; he and Gwyn Roberts co-founded and co-direct Tempesta di Mare Philadelphia Baroque Orchestra; his musical editions are published by AR Editions and Prima la Musica; and he lectures and teaches lute, theorbo, continuo and performance practice for singers and instrumentalists at the Peabody Conservatory of The Johns Hopkins University.

 Early life and studies

 Richard Stone was born in Greenfield, Massachusetts in 1960.
 He began classical guitar lessons in his hometown with composer Joseph Marchello starting at age 14.
 He attended the Conservatory of Music at the State University of New York at Purchase to study guitar with David Starobin and lute with Patrick O’Brien, while being mentored by pianist Seymour Bernstein.
 In 1984 he was awarded a Fulbright Lusk Memorial Fellowship to begin theorbo and pursue further lute studies with Nigel North at the Guildhall School of Music and Drama in London, in which city he began his early professional career.
 Stone resettled in New York City in 1989, resuming lessons with Patrick O’Brien while receiving mentoring from musician and scholar Paul C. Echols.
 In 1994 he married recorder player and baroque flutist Gwyn Roberts, and moved to Philadelphia, Pennsylvania, where the two have resided since.